MissVeronica/um-three-way-dropdowns/README.md

 # Ultimate Member - Two and Three Way Dropdown options
-Extension to Ultimate Member for defining two or three way dropdown options in spreadsheets saved as CSV files.
+Extension to Ultimate Member for defining two or three way dropdown options either in a spreadsheet saved as a CSV file or as a formatted TXT file.
-Create the CSV files with an app which can export a file with CSV format like Excel or LibreOffice etc. From version 3.2.0 there is an option to use a text file for defining dropdown options.
+Create the CSV files with an app which can export a file with CSV format like Excel or LibreOffice etc. From version 3.2.0 there is an option to use a text TXT file for defining dropdown options.
 Only UM Form's single select dropdowns are supported.

 ## CSV files and format